poetrywanderer/PoetryWanderer.github.io/_pages/about.md

 I am now a Ph.D. student at [IRI-UPC](http://www.iri.upc.edu/) under the supervision of [Francesc Moreno-Noguer](http://www.iri.upc.edu/people/fmoreno/) and [Adria Ruiz](https://scholar.google.es/citations?user=h5cFva0AAAAJ&hl=ca).
 Before that, I received the Master's and Bachelor's degrees from Harbin Institute of Technology ([HIT](http://studyathit.hit.edu.cn/)) in China.

 My research is in areas of computer vision and machine learning.
-Recently my focus lies in exploring the interpretability of 3D Scene Modeling mainly on NeRF, particularly the uncertainty beyond 3D models, with few source data.
+My previous work involves in exploring the interpretability of 3D Scene Modeling mainly on NeRF, particularly the uncertainty beyond 3D models, with few source data.
+My recent interest is to exploring the amazing 3DGS ～

 ## Publications
 <style>